kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/Lambda/ReadMe.md

 listS3Objects('lh-lambda-buckets-2022')
 ```
   - **Step #6** Deploying and Testing AWS Lambda Functions with SAM.
 AWS SAM is an open source framework used to build serverless applications.
 It streamlines the build and deploy a serverless architecture by unifying all the tools all within a YAML configuration file.
 There is another packaged called [serverless](https://www.serverless.com/) which works with AWS, Azure and Google.
 Amazon provides an [official guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html) on how to configure a AWS SAM yaml file.
 Here is what goes into `template_no_auth.yaml`.
 As the name suggests it does not include resources that performs server side authentication of API requests.
 Therefore, deployment of our lambda function at its current state will allow anyone with the URL to make a request to your function.
+    - [AWSTemplateFormatVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html) where you specified the latest template available.
+    - [Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-section-structure.html) which identifies an AWS CloudFormation template file as an AWS SAM template file and is a requirement for SAM template files.
 ```
 AWSTemplateFormatVersion: "2010-09-09"
 Transform: AWS::Serverless-2016-10-31